damianpereira86/api-automation-agent/README.md

 ## License

-This project is licensed under the MIT License - see [the License tab](https://github.com/damianpereira86/api-automation-agent?tab=MIT-1-ov-file) for details:
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments